0x-jerry/vscode-private-notes/README.md

 ## TODO

 - [x] More highlight
-- [ ] Auto encrypt and decrypt files (vscode FileSystemProvider)
+- [x] Auto encrypt and decrypt files (vscode FileSystemProvider)
+- [ ] Change password and re-encrypt all file

 ## Encrypt File System Provider

 Use memory workspace to load an exist workspace. and sync with all edit action.

-Limitation:

-1. Do not edit origin workspace directly

 ## More Highlight